NBA Free Agency 2018: Rumors, Predictions on Carmelo Anthony, Marcus Smart, More

 The market for Boston Celtics restricted free agent Marcus Smart could heat up in the coming days.

-No potential suitors came forward in the first week of free agency, but the Sacramento Kings could change the stagnant market for the 24-year-old, as they're preparing to put offer on the table for Smart, per NBC Sports Boston's A. Sherrod Blakely:
+No potential suitors came forward in the first week of free agency, but the Sacramento Kings could change the stagnant market for the 24-year-old, as they're preparing to put an offer on the table for Smart, per NBC Sports Boston's A. Sherrod Blakely:

 A. Sherrod Blakely @ASherrodblakely